Managing hidradenitis suppurativa: Early treatment is crucial

 Emerging treatments for hidradenitis suppurativa also include biologic medications such as adalimumab (Humira) and infliximab (Remicade), laser therapy and advanced surgical techniques.

 Depending on your lifestyle, your doctor might also recommend changes to supplement your treatment, such as:

 - Giving up smoking.
-Remission will be difficult if you smoke.
 Smoking can worsen symptoms and flares.

 - Losing weight.
 If you're obese, weight loss can reduce the hormonal activity that influences hidradenitis suppurativa.
-It can also lessen skin friction and chaffing, which can worsen symptoms.
+Weight loss also reduces your risk of type 2 diabetes.
+Some research suggests your risk of type 2 diabetes may be higher if you have hidradenitis suppurativa.
+It can also lessen skin friction and chafing, which can worsen symptoms.

 - Changing your diet.
-Limited evidence suggests that eliminating dairy from your diet might reduce the number of new lesions that develop and lessen signs and symptoms of hidradenitis suppurativa.
-Talk to your doctor before modifying your diet.
+Limited evidence suggests that eliminating dairy and highly processed or sugary foods from your diet might reduce the number of new lesions that develop and lessen signs and symptoms of hidradenitis suppurativa.
+Talk to your doctor before making any drastic changes to your diet.

 See more In-depth

 - AskMayoExpert.
 Hidradenitis suppurativa.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Lindhardt Saunte DM, et al. Hidradenitis suppurativa — Advances in diagnosis and treatment.
 JAMA.
 2017;318:2019.